Master of Education

 Chart your own course toward your unique professional goals by customizing a combination of classes from the MEd. and related disciplines.
 You can focus on areas like educational policy, advocacy, or administration, or create a tailored program of study.
 The field of education is changing and this track enables you to help lead the way to new futures.

-- The Certificate in Trauma-Responsive Education develops skills for nurturing and leading schools and other educational organizations as they implement trauma-informed and restorative justice practices.
-You will develop your understanding of the impacts of trauma, guide changes in policies and practices in your organization, and manage this change process.
+The Graduate Certificate in Trauma-Responsive Education is designed especially for students enrolled in Westminster University’s Master of Education (M.Ed.) program.
+Through 15 credit hours of coursework, student develop skills for nurturing and leading schools and other educational organizations as they implement trauma-informed and restorative justice practices.
+Students develop their understanding of the impacts of trauma, guide changes in policies and practices in their organization, and manage this change process.

-- The Certificate in Teaching in Adult and Higher Education develops teaching skills for assessing what students know, designing instruction, and teaching effectively.
-You’ll improve your understanding of how adults learn and how your instruction can strengthen equity and diversity in adult and higher education settings.
+The Graduate Certificate in Teaching Adult and Higher Education is designed especially for students enrolled in Westminster University’s Master of Education (M.Ed.) program.
+Through 9 credit hours of coursework, students develop teaching skills for assessing what students know, designing instruction, and teaching effectively.
+Students improve their understanding of how adults learn and how their instruction can strengthen equity and diversity in adult and higher education settings.

 Tuition and Fees